djugei/djugei.github.io/content/how-arch-delta-works.md

 Rust alleviates at least some of the common security concerns.
 Additionally the Arch Linux project does not have to shoulder any additional complexity.

+### Alternatives
+Pre-generating the most common and most compressible packages and communicating them to the client as a whitelist would allow a somewhat simpler design.
+The client gets called for each dependency (XferCommand) and either does the delta download or gets the package from the mirror.
+This would potentially loose a lot of the long tail.
+While ~50% of the size savings are found in the top 10 packages, it required generating a lot of deltas to _find_ those top 10 packages.

+A solution to that may be a hybrid approach where the server supports both styles and the user can choose.

 ## Server
 The server has to:
   * Accept a request for a delta from an old to a new version